slim-template/slim/README.md

 The easiest way to combine text and markup is to use the smart text mode.
-If you have the `:smart_text` option enabled, any line starting with uppercase letter, digit, non-ASCII letter (see `:smart_text_extended` option), or any of the characters specified in `:smart_text_characters` implies a text line.
+If you have the `:smart_text` option enabled, any line starting with uppercase letter, digit, non-ASCII letter (see `:smart_text_extended` option), or any of the characters specified in `:smart_text_chars` implies a text line.
 You can also always explicitly mark the smart text with `>`, for example when it starts with lowercase letter or unusual character.
 If the text spans several lines, simply indent them.